 It is the heart of United Way’s effectiveness – a unique, community centered allocations process.
-United Way volunteers rigorously studies, personally inspects and re-qualifies each organization it supports — every year.
+United Way volunteers rigorously study, personally inspect and re-qualify each organization UWFC supports — every year.
 Volunteers review proposals submitted by agencies.
 It is community members who personally visit the agencies and see the programs in action, and who ultimately recommend how to best allocate the funds.
-United Way is always looking for interested community members to volunteer on one of the panels: 1) the Compliance Panel meets in January and reviews the funding applications for compliance and financial accuracy; 2) the Program Panel meets in March and conducts site visits to the organizations and requires the organization to present before the panel members.
+United Way is always looking for interested community members to volunteer on one of the panels: 1) the Compliance Panel reviews the funding applications for compliance and financial accuracy; 2) the Program Panel conducts site visits to the organization and requires the organization to present before the panel members.

 Volunteer on the Day of Action

-Each year on June 21, United Ways around the world come together, demonstrating the power of volunteerism to advance the common good in our local communities.
+Each year in June, United Ways around the world come together, demonstrating the power of volunteerism to advance the common good in our local communities.
 Volunteer as an individual, family, or with a group of friends or co-workers.
-Since 2016 our focus has been on oral health, and together with Women's Way and the Community Health Center in Greenfield, we have conducted an Oral Health Fair.
-This year the Oral Health Fair will be held on Saturday, June 16th, 2018.
 For more information and to get involved with Day of Action, please contact United Way of Franklin County.
 Click here for news about last year's event.

 Join the Women's Way Steering Committee

 Women's Way is a network of women who are committed to strengthening our community by using our heads, hands, hearts and handbags.
 Started in 2005, the group holds two important collection drives that directly impact and benefit families living in Franklin County, "Blooming Backpacks" and "Supper for Six".